tiprankstipranks

 We are subject to currency fluctuations from our international sales, which can negatively impact our reported earnings.

-We sell our products in many countries around the world.
-Approximately 31% of our fiscal 2023 sales were in markets outside the U.S. and are often made in foreign currencies, mainly the Australian dollar, Brazilian real, Canadian dollar, Chinese renminbi, and Euro.
-Because our Consolidated Financial Statements are denominated in U.S. dollars, fluctuations in exchange rates between the U.S. dollar and other currencies have had and will continue to have an impact on our reported earnings.
-If the U.S. dollar weakens or strengthens versus the foreign currencies mentioned above, the result will be an increase or decrease in our reported sales and earnings, respectively.
-Currency fluctuations have affected our financial performance in the past and may affect our financial performance in any given period.
-In cases where local currencies are strong, the relative cost of goods imported from outside our country of operation becomes lower and affects our ability to compete profitably in our home markets.
-We also face risks arising from the imposition of foreign exchange controls and currency devaluations.
-Exchange controls may limit our ability to convert foreign currencies into U.S. dollars or to remit dividends and other payments by our foreign subsidiaries or businesses located in or conducted within a country imposing controls.
-Currency devaluations result in a diminished value of funds denominated in the currency of the country instituting the devaluation.
-Actions of this nature could have a material adverse effect on our results of operations and financial condition in any given period.
-In addition to the discussion above of economic and business risks, please see our further discussion on interest rates, foreign currency exchange rates, and commodity prices included in "Market Risk" within "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 in this report.
+We sell our products in many countries worldwide, with approximately 30% of our fiscal 2024 net sales occurring outside the U.S. These sales are often conducted in foreign currencies, primarily the Australian dollar, Brazilian real, Chinese renminbi, and euro.
+Because our Consolidated Financial Statements are denominated in U.S. dollars, fluctuations in exchange rates between the U.S. dollar and these currencies will continue to impact our reported earnings.
+A weaker U.S. dollar enhances our reported earnings by increasing the value of foreign revenues, whereas a stronger U.S. dollar has the opposite effect.
+Currency fluctuations have affected our financial performance in the past and may continue to do so in future periods.
+Additionally, when local currencies strengthen, the cost of imported goods decreases, potentially affecting our ability to compete profitably in domestic markets.
+We also face risks from foreign exchange controls and currency devaluations.
+Foreign exchange controls may limit currency conversion and restrict our ability to transfer funds from international subsidiaries.
+Currency devaluations can reduce the value of funds held in the affected currency.
+Such actions could materially and adversely impact our results of operations and financial condition in any given period.
+For further discussion on economic and business risks, including interest rates, foreign currency exchange rates, and commodity prices, please refer to the "Market Risk" section within "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of this report.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.